peramcelpon/ohhaithere/europe/united-kingdom/london.md

     - YES YES YES.
 My favorite restaurant in London by far, and testified also by my colleages Mihai, Carmen, Simon and Ryan.
 I went by myself and the staff took such great care of me.
 The decor is modern and sleek -- truly adds to a wholistic culinary experience.
     - Also really like the prefix menu, can be paired with delicous Italian wine -- the staff and chef are really adaptable to culinary restrictions.
     - Love the scallops and the mushroom pasta.
+- **Noble Rot** (3/3)
+    - French-British, wine bar + restaurant, undeniably special place.
+The food, the wine, the atmosphere, the posters on the wall -- it just works.
+    - slipsole is a must.
 - **Copita** (3/3)
     - Tapas.
 Great for large groups.
 Very casual with a fantastic gin and tonic collection.
 - **Barrafina** (3/3)